omgitsvaibhav/passwordValidator/README.md

 - Use the Mongodb connection uri in the code that you cloned.
 Make sure to **_note down the username and password_** while setting up the project as it will be needed for the uri.<br/>
-- run npm start in the backend directory.
+- run npm start in the backend directory to start the server.<br/>
+- open another console and to test the server, run:
+  > Invoke-WebRequest -Uri "http://localhost:port_number/api/v1/password/storepassword" -Method POST -Headers @{"Content-Type"="application/json"} -Body '{"password": "test_password"}'